 Why creative work lives here

 While architecture and its corresponding fields have always required imagination and inventiveness, official spaces for creative efforts were established in the late 1980s.
-Following the birth and availability of the internet, art and virtual design became available as an area of study within the college.
+Following the birth and availability of the internet, art and virtual design became available as an area of study within the school.
 Creating and making in a digital space was a natural and exciting extension of drafting and conceptualizing on paper for students and faculty who were already inclined to imagining what was not yet possible.

 - Technical art